spatie/ray/docs/developing-ray-libraries/developing-a-ray-library.md

 Once saved, you may run the `npm run build` command instead of the `./node_modules/.bin/esbuild ...` command.

-After running the build command you choose, you'll see that the file `./dist/index.js` exists.
+After running the build command you choose, you'll see that the file `./dist/index.js` has been created.

 Finally, we're ready to test our library.